Internet / E-Commerce

 Advising ISPs and internet companies on all issues including:

-- advising on acquisitions and sales of businesses
+- advising on acquisitions and sales of businesses; and

-- advised and international online service provider on obligations and conflict of law issues under EU and UK distance-selling regulations
+- advised and international online service provider on obligations and conflict of law issues under EU and UK distance-selling regulations; and

 Big Data is firmly within our midst and has changed the ways in which companies undertake their business and interact with their customers.
 Terabytes and petabytes of structured and unstructured data are continuously being generated from multiple sources such as software logs, wireless sensor networks, and radio-frequency identification readers.
 Some companies have harnessed the potential of Big Data by using Big Data as their core business asset.
 Other companies deal with Big Data as data which is generated as a by-product of other activities.

 Irrespective of how Big Data affects your company, it is crucial to minimise or eliminate the legal issues which may arise from Big Data, such as, copyright, database right, security, confidentiality, competition, data protection and ownership rights in Big Data contracts.
 As Big Data is generated from multiple cross-border sources, it often generates intricate cross-border legal issues such as dealing with security breaches on an international level.
 As companies struggle to wade through the complex and multi-jurisdictional regulatory regimes which apply to Big Data, they may often fall short of their legal obligations and face significant sanctions, fines, and prosecution (or even legal claims from the owners of the data) in different jurisdictions.